-D. Determining Coverage Eligibility and Coordination of Benefits

-- 1. Coverage determination is the result of integrating eligibility criteria and clinical needs within a medical necessity framework based upon insurance benefits that may be present for example: Medicaid, Healthy Michigan, General Fund, Block Grant, Medicare and Commercial Insurances. - 2.
-When the coordination of benefit process determines the existence of a third party insurance, access will ensure appropriate linkage to a qualified (in-network) credentialed provider that maximizes all third party payments in accordance with federal and state billing requirements; and take into consideration that certain benefit plans require specific staff qualifications.
-Access recognizes the publicly funded benefits as the payor(s) of last resort. - 3.
-Admission criteria as specified in the PIHP/MDHHS contract and the Medicaid Provider Manual shall be utilized for eligibility for Medicaid beneficiaries, as well as the MIChild Provider Manual for MIChild beneficiaries and are considered valid and reliable and are uniformly distributed. - 4.
-Region 10 PIHP's Community Mental Health Service Programs (CMHSPs) shall serve individuals experiencing severe mental illness, severe emotional disturbances and living with intellectual / developmental disabilities who are not eligible for Medicaid according to the Michigan Mental Health Code and MDHHS Administrative Rules as funding is available, giving priority to those with the most severe need.
-Those service requirements are specified within separate contracts between MDHHS and each local Community Mental Health Services Program.
+- D. Determining Coverage Eligibility and Coordination of Benefits - Coverage determination is the result of integrating eligibility criteria and clinical needs within a medical necessity framework based upon insurance benefits that may be present as follows: - General Fund Priority Populations as defined in the Michigan Mental Health Code - Medicaid State Plan for Specialty Services and Supports - Medicaid 1915 (b)(3) Services and Supports Plan - Medicaid Health Services Plan - Medicaid Fee-for-Service Plan - Medicaid Habilitation Supports Waiver Services and Supports Plan - Medicaid Children's Waiver Program - Healthy Michigan Plan - MIChild Program - Michigan Department of Health and Human Services (MDHHS) Managed State Plan Services Medicare Plan - Substance Abuse Prevention and Treatment (SAPT) Block Grant - When the coordination of benefit process determines the existence of a third party insurance, access will ensure appropriate linkage to a qualified (in-network) credentialed provider that maximizes all third party payments in accordance with federal and state billing requirements; and take into consideration that certain benefit plans require specific staff qualifications.
+Access recognizes the publicly funded benefits as the payor(s) of last resort. - Admission criteria as specified in the PIHP/MDHHS contract and the Medicaid Provider Manual shall be utilized for eligibility for Medicaid beneficiaries, as well as the MIChild Provider Manual for MIChild beneficiaries and are considered valid and reliable and are uniformly distributed. - Region 10 PIHP's Community Mental Health Service Programs (CMHSPs) shall serve individuals experiencing severe mental illness, severe emotional disturbances and living with intellectual / developmental disabilities who are not eligible for Medicaid according to the Michigan Mental Health Code and MDHHS Administrative Rules as funding is available, giving priority to those with the most severe need.
+Those service requirements are specified within separate contracts between MDHHS and each local Community Mental Health Services Program. - Access to public substance abuse treatment for Medicaid beneficiaries is provided in accordance with MDHHS/PIHP contract and the Medicaid Provider Manual; and MIChild Provider Manual if a MIChild beneficiary.
+Priorities established in the Michigan Public Health Code are adhered to for those ineligible for a Medicaid product. - Region 10 PIHP provides access to Early Periodic Screening, Diagnostic and Treatment (EPSDT) corrective or ameliorative services that are required by the MDHHS/PIHP specialty services and supports contract.

 SUBJECT CHAPTER SECTION SUBJECT

 Access to Services 05 01 01

 CHAPTER SECTION

-Clinical Practice Guidelines Access to Service ces
+Clinical Practice Guidelines Access to Serv vices

-- 5. Access to public substance abuse treatment for Medicaid beneficiaries is provided in accordance with MDHHS/PIHP contract and the Medicaid Provider Manual; and MIChild Provider Manual if a MIChild beneficiary.
-Priorities established in the Michigan Public Health Code are adhered to for those ineligible for a Medicaid product. - 6.
-Region 10 PIHP provides access to Early Periodic Screening, Diagnostic and Treatment (EPSDT) corrective - 7. or ameliorative services that are required by the MDHHS/PIHP specialty services and supports contract. - 8.
-When a clinical screening is conducted, an electronic screening decision is compiled and includes the following: presenting problem, disability designation (I/DD, SMI, SED, or SUD), legal eligibility where applicable, documentation of any emergent or urgent needs and the crisis response; as well as a rationale for system admission or denial.
-The referral outcome shall be documented, either in-network or out-of-network. - 9.
-The access system shall verify insurance including third-party payers and provide information and linkage to appropriate referral sources.
-Access shall not deny eligible individuals because of income or third-party payer source. - 10.
-The PIHP shall document when an eligible person without Medicaid or MIChild is placed on a substance use disorder waiting list and why. - 11.
-The CMHSP shall document when an eligible person without Medicaid or MIChild is placed on a mental health waiting list and why. - 12.
-The access center shall provide treatment and transition coverage for individuals reentering communities from all criminal justice settings (SAMHSA FOA).
+- When a clinical screening is conducted, an electronic screening decision is compiled and includes the following: presenting problem, disability designation (I/DD, SMI, SED, or SUD), legal eligibility where applicable, documentation of any emergent or urgent needs and the crisis response; as well as a rationale for system admission or denial.
+The referral outcome shall be documented, either in-network or out-of-network. - The access system shall verify insurance including third-party payers and provide information and linkage to appropriate referral sources.
+Access shall not deny eligible individuals because of income or third-party payer source. - The PIHP shall document when an eligible person without Medicaid or MIChild is placed on a substance use disorder waiting list and why. - The CMHSP shall document when an eligible person without Medicaid or MIChild is placed on a mental health waiting list and why.